pixparker/order-management-app/README.md

 <pre>
  Endpoints check
     √ should return http status 200 when called : /
     √ should return http status 200 when called: orders/list (157ms)
-    √ should return http status 200 when called: orders/list (68ms)

   MSSQL Server
     √ should connect to ms-sql server properly